“Make happy noises, little toy.”

 “We just want you to relax.
 Wouldn’t it be nice to relax?”

 “Wouldn’t it be nice if you didn’t have to be scared about anything?
 If you could just… be… happy?”

 The woman’s touch is like lightning as her fingers continue to dextrously massage and pleasure Celia’s most intimate spots.
 She can feel the wetness between her legs, her nipples growing firm, and color rising to her cheeks.

 “Just relax, little toy,” purrs the woman.
 “We don’t want to hurt you.
 We’d never want to hurt a cute and spunky little thing like you.”

 “You’re so thoughtful, to give me some of your perfume like that.
 You smell so nice.
 You’ve got such a cute, doll-like little face.”
-She pinches Celia’s cheek, then re-pinches her nipples as she bounces Celia up and down on her knee like she’s a toddler.
+She pinches Celia’s cheek, then re-pinches her nipples.
+She bounces Celia up and down on her knee like a toddler.